democratizingdata/democratizingdata-ml-algorithms/README.md

 ## Using Models

+### Installation

 To use already trained models install the package using pip

 `pip install git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git`

+By default this installs only the minimum dependencies.
+Each model may have its own additionally required dependencies.
+To install the dependencies for a model look for the extras in `setup.py`.
+For example to install the extras for `kaggle_model2` run:

+`python -m pip install "git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git#egg=democratizing_data_ml_algorithms[kaggle_model2]"`

+To install all the extras run:

+`python -m pip install "git+https://github.com/DemocratizingData/democratizingdata-ml-algorithms.git#egg=democratizing_data_ml_algorithms[all]"`

+You may run into dependecy hell doing this as models may have conflicting imports.

+### Running Models

 The use the models by importing them.
 Each model has its own configuration passed as a dictionary to the inference method.
 See each models source code